Nina Arianda

 Nina Arianda Matijcio (born September 18, 1984) is an American actress.
 She won the 2012 Tony Award for Best Actress in a Play for her performance as Vanda Jordan in Venus in Fur, and she was nominated for the 2011 Tony Award for Best Actress in a Play for portraying Billie Dawn in Born Yesterday.
-She stars in Amazon Studios legal series Goliath and starred in the biographical film Stan & Ollie (2018) as Stan Laurel's wife Ida.
+She starred in Amazon Studios legal series Goliath and starred in the biographical film Stan & Ollie (2018) as Stan Laurel's wife Ida.

 Early life and education

-Arianda was born on September 18, 1984 in Manhattan, New York.
-Her parents were born in Germany to Ukrainian families.
+Nina Arianda Matijcio was born on September 18, 1984, in Manhattan, New York, to Lesia, a painter and teacher of English as a second language, and Peter Matijcio, a logistics expert for the Department of Defense.
+Her parents were born to Ukrainian refugees in Germany after World War II.
 She grew up in Clifton, New Jersey, and Heidelberg, Germany.

+Arianda became interested in acting as a child, declaring at age 9 that she wanted to become a professional actress.
+She attended LaGuardia High School for one semester before her father’s job took her family to Heidelberg, where she finished high school.
+As a teen, she got involved with Roadside Theater, a community theater at U.S. Army Garrison Heidelberg.

-She earned a Bachelor of Arts at Eugene Lang College The New School for Liberal Arts and a Master of Fine Arts at New York University's Tisch School of the Arts Graduate Acting Program in 2009.
+She returned to New York for college in 2002, beginning her studies at American Musical and Dramatic Academy, earning a bachelor of arts at The New School, and a master of fine arts in acting at New York University's Tisch School of the Arts in 2009.

 Career

 Arianda made her Broadway debut in April 2011 in the lead role of Billie Dawn in the Broadway production of Born Yesterday, with James Belushi and Robert Sean Leonard.
 She appeared Off-Broadway as Vanda Jourdain in the comedy-drama play Venus in Fur in 2010.
 The play then transferred to the Samuel J. Friedman Theatre on Broadway in early November 2011, and her performance received critical acclaim.

 She starred in the Manhattan Theatre Club's production of Tales From Red Vienna in 2014.
 She has appeared in several films including Win Win, Tower Heist, Midnight in Paris, Rob the Mob, and The Disappearance of Eleanor Rigby.
 She was cast in January 2015 for Hannibal season 3 as Molly, the wife of Will Graham (played by her former Broadway co-star Hugh Dancy).

 Arianda starred in Fool for Love at the Williamstown Theatre Festival in July 2014 with Sam Rockwell, directed by Daniel Aukin.
 Arianda and Rockwell reprised their roles on Broadway at the Samuel J. Friedman Theatre in 2015.
 Arianda played Agnes Stark in the film Florence Foster Jenkins (2016) and appeared in the film Stan & Ollie (2018) as Ida Kitaeva, the wife of comedian Stan Laurel.

-Arianda co-starred in all four seasons of the series Goliath from 2016 - 2021, as well as in the third and fourth seasons of Billions.
+Arianda co-starred in all four seasons of the series Goliath from 2016 to 2021, as well as in the fourth season of Billions.

 In 2019, she appeared with Sam Rockwell in the Clint Eastwood film Richard Jewell.